 The herbs in this tea blend are nourishing and warming.
 Perfect for supporting our immune systems as we transition to the new season.
 This DIY fall tea blend contains the anti-inflammatory turmeric, providing health benefits and a delightful golden glow as embrace the brisk fall season.
-Make your own nourishing herbal infusion and stay healthy this fall and winter.
+Make your own nourishing herbal infused tea and stay healthy this fall and winter.

 Food and nutrition is the foundation of good health.
 Herbalists always start with nourishing herbal infusions, and I drink one nearly every day.
-The herb combinations I use change with the seasons, and with the arrival of fall weather, I am choosing warming and immune boosting herbs.
+The herb combinations I use change with the seasons, and with the arrival of fall weather, I am choosing warming and immune-boosting herbs.
 Here are the herbs for my autumn gold tea blend and some of their benefits.

 Nettle (Urtica dioica)

 Nettle packs a lot of nutrition and forms the base of this nourishing tea blend.
 Nettle leaves are high in minerals including iron, calcium, magnesium, phosphorus and potassium.
 Also high in vitamin A, vitamin K and many trace minerals, nettle is used both as food and medicine.

 Spearmint adds flavor, supports the digestive system and lungs, has antimicrobial properties, and increases circulation.